How to Write a Winning Offer in Nashville

 Here are three things we do differently to give you the best chance to come out on top.

-1. Gretchen and I block our schedules nearly every day to show homes.
+1. I block my schedule nearly every day to show homes.
 If you want to see one with us, we can make it happen quickly.
 If we have another appointment, we will call our partners who can step in at a moment's notice for you.

 2. When you find the right home, then we are going to share all of the information and data with you.
 Unlike other agents, we don’t hold anything back.
 We will give you the details and photos on every comparable sale and listing within a mile.
 I’ll show you exactly which homes are the most similar to your top choice, their Pros/Cons, and how it affects the price.